 As a flat-rate cash back card, the Alliant Cashback Visa gets you a solid rate on every purchase, making it a great all-purpose payment option.
 But you can earn even more rewards by pairing it with a card that offers a higher rate in specific spending categories.

 The Discover it Cash Back offers 5 percent cash back in rotating categories each quarter (upon enrollment, on up to $1,500 in purchases, then 1 percent).
 Discover cash back categories typically include practical spending on grocery store purchases, online shopping, gas and more.
 Plus, Discover will match all the cash back you earn at the end of your first year.

 The American Express® Gold Card

 If you’re a foodie who’s looking forward to traveling again, the American Express® Gold Card could be a great card to pair with the Alliant Cashback Visa.
 You’ll earn 4X Membership Rewards® points at restaurants worldwide, 4X points at U.S. supermarkets (on up to $25,000 in spending per calendar year, then 1X), 3X points on flights booked directly with airlines or on amextravel.com and 1X points on all other purchases.
-You’ll also enjoy perks like an annual $100 airline fee credit and up to a total of $120 in annual dining credits upon enrollment.
+You’ll also enjoy perks like an annual $100 airline fee credit (New and existing Gold Card members will only be able to continue to utilize the credit through December 31, 2021) and up to a total of $120 in annual dining credits upon enrollment.

 Bankrate’s Take – Is the Alliant Cashback Visa Signature Credit Card worth it?